Kissing spines can cause severe pain and seriously affect a horse’s performance. Find out what the signs are and how it can be treated...

-It is worth noting that some horses with kissing spine will also have limb lameness that may be directly or indirectly associated with their back pain.
-In some cases this lameness only becomes clear once the kissing spine has been resolved.
-It is possible that the back pain is secondary to the lameness, so always best to consider the bigger picture.
+It is worth noting that some horses with kissing spines will also have limb lameness and/or suffer from gastric ulcers that may be directly or indirectly associated with their back pain.
+In some cases lameness only becomes clear once the back pain has been resolved.
+It is also possible that the back pain is secondary to the lameness, so it is always best to consider the bigger picture.

 2. Long-term prognosis for return to athletic function after interspinous ligament desmotomy for treatment of impinging and overriding dorsal spinous processes in horses: 71 cases (2012-2017) Amanda J Prisk, José M García-López – 22 July 2019

 3. Genomic loci associated with performance limiting equine overriding spinous processes (kissing spines) L.Patterson Rosaa, B.Whitaker, K.Allen, D.Peters, B.Buchanan, S.McClure, C.Honnas, C.Buchanan, K.Martin, E.Lundquist, M.Vierra, G.Foster, S.A.Brooks, C.Lafayette – 5 December 2022

 A controlled study evaluating a novel surgical treatment for kissing spines in standing sedated horses Richard P C Coomer, Shaun A McKane, Naomi Smith, Jean-Michel E Vandeweerd – 25 June 2012